3geek14/Realms/Omnibus.md

 This spell allows the spellcaster to ask the EH or MM a yes/no question.
 If the EH or MM does not know the answer because the question asked relates to PC actions, an answer may not be given but the spell is still used.
-An answer will be given in the form of “Yes” or “No” by the EH or MM.
+An answer will be given in the form of "Yes" or "No" by the EH or MM.
 If the spell is cast and an answer cannot be given because of any of the above limitations, the casting is still used up.